 We also have pieces centred around cricketing colossuses, as Tim Wigmore and Freddie Wilde dig deep into the numbers to explain just how extraordinary a performer Chris Gayle has been in Twenty20 cricket, while SM Hussain shares a poignant interview with the great leg-spinner Abdul Qadir, who died in September.
 A third great is present through family connections, Bill Ponsford’s grand-daughter Megan having sent across a lovely piece about a little-known Australia tour of India in 1935–36, while a fourth also features, although this particular version of Brian Lara is somewhat pixelated.

 We tackle the big issues as well.
 Tasneem-Summer Khan makes her Nightwatchman debut with an impassioned piece covering the inequities and inequalities surrounding the treatment of women in and around the sport; Rod Edmond decries this country’s hostile environment, which like as not contributed to the death of former Middlesex bowler, Jamaican-born Wes Stewart; and Anthony McGowan covers the biggest issue of all, whether to walk or not, enlisting the help of the greatest thinkers of all time.

 Finally, I have been wanting author (and Authors’ teammate) William Fiennes to write for The Nightwatchman for some time, and it has been well worth the wait.
 His piece on wicket-keeping is as fine piece of writing on cricket as I have ever read.

-And meanwhile, if you too would like to write for us or just let us know what you think about the Nightwatchman, good or bad, please get in touch at firstname.lastname@example.org.
+And meanwhile, if you would like to write for us or just let us know what you think about The Nightwatchman, good or bad, please get in touch at firstname.lastname@example.org.
 We read every submission (but promise nothing) that fulfils our criteria: that articles should touch on cricket (however tangentially) and are original, well written and thought-provoking.

-Matt Thacker, March 2019
+Matt Thacker, December 2019